edkelly303/elm-multitool/README.md

         |> Control.tag1 "AdminLevel" AdminLevel Control.int
         |> Control.end
 ```
-And you'll have this same duplication of boilerplate for every single type across your entire project.
+If you want to create controls and codecs for many types across your codebase, this could get tedious.

 ### Yay!
-Less boilerplate
+Less boilerplate!

 With Elm MultiTool, by contrast, you do a little bit of initial setup to define the tools you want to use in your application: